Maximillian-bm/javauml/README.md

 ### Step 5
 Select the output folder (where ever you want your plantUML file to be created)
 ### Step 6
-REMEMBER TO SAVE THE LOCATIONS
-### Step 7
-Create your class diagram and save a whole lot of time
+Create diagrams and java project

 ## Comming features
 ### 1
-Convert plantUML file into a java project
-### 2
-Update plantUML file when code changes
-### 3
-Update code when plantUML file changes
-### 4
 Select and deselect difrent features such as contains arrows